NOAA-OWP/RRASSLER/README.md

 ##### Hardening and extention

-I code out of necessity, not out of love, and I’ve been told my more than a few that I write awful code.
-More than half of the community will also think this is written in the wrong language.
 Efforts to harden the workflow and algorithm, extend this workflow into Python, and general improvements would all be uses of time.

 ##### RRASTAC